hakoerber/git-repo-manager/docs/src/worktrees.md

 is empty!
 Well, not totally, there is a hidden directory called `.git-main-working-tree`.
 This is where the repository actually "lives" (it's a bare checkout).

+Note that there are few specific things you can configure for a certain workspace.
+This is all done in an optional `grm.toml` file right in the root of the worktree.
+More on that later.

 ### Creating a new worktree

 To actually work, you'll first have to create a new worktree checkout.
 All